 1. A self-gratitude list.

-We know gratitude reduces stress and boosts your immune system, and many of us keep lists, but they’re usually centered around others and external events.
+Gratitude reduces stress and boosts your immune system.
+Many of us keep gratitude lists, but they’re usually centered around others and external events.

-Turn the lens inward; as part of your gratitude practice, think of three personal things you’re thankful for: how you’ve grown as a husband, wife, father, or mother; how you’ve excelled in your work; and personal goals you’ve achieved.
-It’ll boost your self-image and confidence.
+Turn the lens inward; as part of your gratitude practice, think of three personal things you’re thankful for: how you’ve grown as a husband, wife, father, or mother; how you’ve excelled in your work, and personal goals you’ve achieved.

 2. A mental diet.